PhD student Prarthana Desai has received a prestigious award from the Worshipful Company of Scientific Instrument Makers (WCSIM).

 Reacting to the award, Desai said: “I feel honoured and thrilled - this scholarship would give me an edge for future job applications and help me build a new career path in Space research.”

-Desai is based in Professor Ian Underwood’s research group at the Institute for Integrated Micro and Nano Systems (IMNS) and is co-supervised by Charles Cockel, Professor of Astrobiology in the School of Physics & Astronomy.
+Desai is based in Professor Ian Underwood’s research group at the Institute for Integrated Micro and Nano Systems (IMNS) and is co-supervised by Charles Cockell, Professor of Astrobiology in the School of Physics & Astronomy.

 Her work is being carried out in collaboration with the UK Centre for Astrobiology (UKCA), UK Astronomy Technology Centre (UK ATC), Massachusetts Institute of Technology (MIT) and NASA.